Brazilian Catholic Apostolic Church: Apostolic succession

 The church holds that apostolic succession is maintained through the consecration of its bishops in an unbroken succession back to the apostles of Christ.
-All ICAB bishops trace their apostolic succession back to Duarte Costa, a former bishop of the Catholic Church.
-It is widely believed that the ICAB's consecrations follow the Roman Catholic Tridentine rite in a vernacular version of the Pontifical, but this is not certain: the ICAB's rites were altered on several occasions, and uniformity in practice has never been enforced anyway; furthermore, the Tridentine rite in an unauthorized vernacular form would no longer be considered the Tridentine rite according to Catholic theology.
+All ICAB bishops trace their apostolic succession back to Carlos Duarte Costa, a former bishop of the Catholic Church in Brazil.
+It is widely believed that the ICAB's consecrations follow the Roman Catholic Tridentine rite in a vernacular version of the Roman Pontifical, but this is not certain: the ICAB's rites were altered on several occasions, and uniformity in practice has never been enforced anyway; furthermore, the Tridentine rite in an unauthorized vernacular form would no longer be considered Tridentine according to Roman Catholic theology.

 The church cites the unique case of Ferraz as evidence that its apostolic succession is valid, even by Roman Catholic standards.
 Just over a month after the church's foundation, in 1945, Duarte Costa consecrated Ferraz as bishop.
 Around fifteen years later during the pontificate of Pope John XXIII, Ferraz was reconciled with the Roman Catholic Church and was eventually recognized as a bishop, even though he was married at the time.
 Ferraz was not ordained or consecrated again, even conditionally; however he was initially held at arm's length by the Vatican while they examined his case, somewhat belatedly, and mooted the possibility of an affidavit to affirm that Ferraz, aged 80, and his Italian wife were chaste.
 He did pastoral work in the Roman Catholic Archdiocese of São Paulo until May 12, 1963, when he was appointed titular bishop of Eleutherna by Pope John XXIII.
 Ferraz participated in all four sessions of the Second Vatican Council, and Pope Paul VI appointed him to serve on one of Vatican II's working commissions.
 Upon his death in 1969, Ferraz was buried with full honors accorded a bishop of the Catholic Church.
-Since then, however, the Vatican has repeatedly expressed reservations about the ICAB's sacraments and does not recognize them; in 2012 Rome declared the ICAB schismatic and reaffirmed its negation of the ICAB's "illicit" orders.
+Being a rare example of a married bishop in modern Roman Catholic history, he was survived by seven children.
+Since then, however, the Vatican has repeatedly expressed reservations about the ICAB's sacraments and does not recognize them; in 2012 Rome declared the ICAB schismatic and reaffirmed its negation of the ICAB's valid but "illicit" orders.